-Press RECIRCULATE and FAN UP, then slide the temperature control lever to a comfortable setting.
+Press RECIRCULATE and FAN UP.
+Then slide the temperature control lever to a comfortable setting.
+Direct airflow through the air conditioning outlets closest to the side windows.

 After cool-down, adjust the air control buttons to another setting.
 The compressor works in all settings except VENT and HEATER and at all temperatures above freezing.